-Small bowel obstruction (SBO) accounts for 80% of all mechanical intestinal obstruction, the remaining 20% results from large bowel obstruction.
+Small bowel obstruction (SBO) accounts for 80% of all mechanical intestinal obstruction, the remaining 20% results from a large bowel obstruction.
 It has a mortality rate of ~5%.
-Clinical presentation Classical presentation is cramping abdominal pain and abdominal distension with nausea and vomi...
+Clinical presentation Classical presentation is cramping abdominal pain and abdominal distension with nausea and vo...

 Posterior dislocation of the hip

 Posterior dislocations of the hip, although uncommon, are the most common direction of dislocation for this joint, outnumbering anterior dislocations 9:1.
-Pathology It most frequently occurs in the setting of significant trauma, given the large amount of force required.
-The most common scenari...
+Pathology It most frequently occurs in the setting of significant trauma, given a large amount of force required.
+The most common scenario ...

 Published 05 Nov 2009